 The payment process (transaction) is usually one of the most tedious moments of the purchase.
 They are among those that most influence negative customer experience.
 In fact, the highest bounce rate occurs in this critical step.

 To reduce the abandonment of carts, the payment process should be facilitated to the maximum.
-Some of the strategies you can use are: reduce the number of steps asking for the essential data, create self- saved registration forms, use help texts in the form fields, as well as offer different payment and shipping methods
+Some of the strategies you can use are: reduce the number of steps asking for the essential data, create self- saved registration forms, use help texts in the form fields, and offer different payment and shipping methods.

 4. Navigability on all devices

 On the other hand, keep in mind that purchases made from mobile phones grow by leaps and bounds.
-You should not wait to adapt your eCommerce for use on smartphones and tablets.
+It would be best if you did not wait to adapt your eCommerce for smartphones and tablets.
 The usability of an online store is not just to have a responsive design.
 The most advisable is to have your own app.

 5. Full product descriptions

-Buying in an online store has some disadvantages, that the only way to know the characteristics of a product is through the descriptions.
-Thus, a very important part of the user experience in an eCommerce is to have full descriptions and photos with zoom from different angles.
+Buying in an online store has some disadvantages that the only way to know the characteristics of a product is through the descriptions.
+Thus, an essential part of the user experience in eCommerce is to have full descriptions and photos with zoom from different angles.

-Don’t settle for copying your provider’s texts, they may not be explanatory enough.
+Please don’t settle for copying your provider’s texts; they may not be explanatory enough.
 In addition, you run the risk of Google penalizing you for considering that you have duplicate content.